ComplianceAsCode/ComplianceAsCode.github.io/_posts/2019-10-16-new-templating-system.md

 The old system was working, and it was definitely a big improvement over copy-pasting the code.
 But it had multiple problems.

-First problem was that the `CSV` files which contained parameters for the templates were located at other directories than the rule.yml files.
+First problem was that the `CSV` files which contained parameters for the templates were located at other directories than the `rule.yml` files.
 This wasn’t convenient because contributors had to browse the directory tree to find the right `CSV` file.
 Moreover, there was a different set of files in each product (e.g: RHEL8, RHEL7, Fedora, etc.).
 And there were many `CSV` files in shared directory as well, shared within multiple products.
-For example there was a file with data for a template which generates content for mount options checks in the shared directory, in RHEL 7 product directory and in RHEL 8 product directory as well:
+For example, there was a file with data for a template which generates content for mount options checks in the `shared` directory, in the RHEL 7 product directory, and in the RHEL 8 product directory as well:
  - [Shared mount_options.csv](https://github.com/ComplianceAsCode/content/blob/54aa23363d7569b3f8f432d1732d2cb68cf5e5a0/shared/templates/csv/mount_options.csv)
  - [RHEL8 mount_options.csv](https://github.com/ComplianceAsCode/content/blob/54aa23363d7569b3f8f432d1732d2cb68cf5e5a0/rhel8/templates/csv/mount_options.csv)
  - [RHEL7 mount_options.csv](https://github.com/ComplianceAsCode/content/blob/54aa23363d7569b3f8f432d1732d2cb68cf5e5a0/rhel7/templates/csv/mount_options.csv)

-These multiple CSV files mostly weren’t kept consistent.
+These multiple `CSV` files mostly weren’t kept consistent.
 The fact that some data are specific for a given product also complicated the creation of a new product content because new CSVs had to be created again.

 There wasn’t any visible connection between the rules and the templates.
 When there was no `oval` or `ansible` subdirectories in the rule directory, it could mean that the rule is templated, but that could also mean that no content for that rule exists complicating pull request reviews.
 The build system generated content from `CSV` files with no respect to rules.
 The generated content was mapped to rules later in the build process based on IDs.
 The CSVs contained many lines that weren’t related to any rule in the currently built product, which means that a lot of content was generated and then dropped later in the build process.